AMWA-TV/is-device-configuration/docs/API requests.md

 `TODO`: Figure out how we map deprecation statuses for properties and methods.

-## OPTIONS

 ### Validating bulk properties for a role path

 | ![Validating bulk properties](images/validate-bulk-properties.png) |
 |:--:|
 | _**Validating bulk properties**_ |

-The OPTIONS verb MUST be used for validating a bulk properties data set.
+The PATCH verb MUST be used for validating a bulk properties data set.

 The URL MUST target a specific role path.
 The body of the request MUST include an object which includes an `arguments` object with `dataSet` and `recurse` sub elements.